-Vernon L. Smith is a Member of the Board of Advisors for The Independent Institute and Professor of Law and Director of the Economic Science Institute at Chapman University.
+Vernon L. Smith is a Member of the Board of Advisors for the Independent Institute and Professor of Economics and Law, the George L. Argyros Endowed Chair in Finance and Economics, and the Founding Director of the Economic Science Institute at Chapman University.
 He completed his undergraduate degree in electrical engineering at the California Institute of Technology, his masters degree in economics at the University of Kansas, and his Ph.D. in economics at Harvard University.
 He has authored or co-authored more than 250 articles and books on capital theory, finance, natural resource economics and experimental economics.
 In 2002, he was awarded the Nobel Prize in Economic Sciences for his pioneering work in experimental economics.

 Dr. Smith is a Distinguished Fellow of the American Economic Association, an Andersen Consulting Professor of the Year, and the 1995 Adam Smith Award recipient conferred by the Association for Private Enterprise Education.
 He was elected a Member of the National Academy of Sciences in 1995, and received CalTechs distinguished alumni award in 1996.
 He has served as a consultant on the privatization of electric power in Australia and New Zealand and participated in numerous private and public discussions of energy deregulation in the United States.
 In 1997 he served as a Blue Ribbon Panel Member, National Electric Reliability Council.

 He is a contributing author (with Steven Rassenti and Bart Wilson) to the Independent Institute book, Electric Choices: Competition and the Future of Electric Power, edited by Andrew N. Kleit.